rails-sqlserver/activerecord-sqlserver-adapter/README.md

 ActiveRecord::ConnectionAdapters::Sqlserver::Showplan::PrinterTable.max_column_width = 500
 ```

 Another configuration is the showplan option.
 Some might find the XML format more useful.
 If you have Nokogiri installed, we will format the XML string.
-I will gladly accept pathces that make the XML printer more useful!
+I will gladly accept patches that make the XML printer more useful!

 ```ruby
 ActiveRecord::ConnectionAdapters::SQLServerAdapter.showplan_option = 'SHOWPLAN_XML'